Top

 Ruble et al. compared army hospital vs. sanitarium treatment for the 1918 Spanish influenza, showing lower progression to pneumonia and lower mortality with sanitarium treatment, which involves hydrothermotherapy, sunlight, and fresh air.

-In summary, fever is a key component of the acute phase response to infection.
+In summary, fever is a key component of the response to infection.
 Fever enhances immune cell performance, induces cellular stress on pathogens, and may act synergistically with other stressors like iron deprivation.
 While results show beneficial effects of fever, it is not universally beneficial.
 Extreme or prolonged cases may be harmful.
 Fever may be more detrimental for individuals with lower tolerance for the increased metabolic demands.

 Fever may also reduce transmissibility.
 Fever helps clear infection faster by enhancing immune responses and applying cellular stress to pathogens.
 Faster clearance gives the pathogen less time to amplify within the host to reach contagious levels.
 Fever may also apply evolutionary pressure resulting in sacrificing replicative fitness at normal temperatures, minimizing infection in other hosts.
 Further, fever promotes reduced activity, minimizing the opportunity for transmission.